sysdrum/amdgpu-pro-fans/README.md

 * You can edit fanspeeddlg-promenu.sh and update the ranges.
 * At anytime you can run ./create_desktop_file.sh to reset the changes to default.
 #### Dependencies:
-* dialog - is required to for the menu to work.
+* dialog - is required for the menu to work.

 ## Notes:
 ### All Cards listed are known to work.